Driving the Future of Food Innovation

 Lou Cooperhouse is widely recognized as a global authority in food innovation and technology commercialization.
 His 40-year career in the food industry includes extensive entrepreneurial expertise leading cross-functional teams at numerous startups, as well as at multinational corporations including Nestlé, ConAgra, and Campbell’s.
 He is the Founder & CEO of BlueNalu, which is producing bluefin tuna toro in a brand-new way – one that is healthy, humane, sustainable, and consistently delicious.
 He previously founded and led the Rutgers Food Innovation Center, and has spent considerable time in the State of Hawaiʻi, where he’s consulted for the University of Hawaiʻi on the design and development of industry best practices to support our startup food ʻohana.

-Pat Loui
+Patricia Loui

-The Honorable Pat Loui is an international business executive.
+The Honorable Patricia Loui is an international business executive.
 President Obama nominated, and the U.S. Senate confirmed her, for the full-time board of U.S. Export-Import Bank which finances Made in America products.
 Loui led initiatives to grow American exports to Asia and a U.S. small business delegation to APEC 2015.
 On APEC 2011 Leaders Week executive committee and a United Nations planner, Loui chairs Omnitrak, a consultancy founded after serving as Bank of Hawaiʻi’s Chief Marketing Officer.
 Besides Hawaiʻi, Loui has exported branding services to Asia, serving Disney, General Motors, and luxury brands.
 A Northwestern and University of Hawaiʻi graduate and East West Center grantee, she has served as Treasurer of the 18-country Asia Foundation, PLUS ATM System, EWC’s Alumni Association, UH Foundation, and Chamber of Commerce.

 Jared Nakama